 Born in the city of Bath as Kenneth Anthony Goodenough (in Somerset England) on the 5th of January 1949, I was raised in a Christian/Salvation Army family.
-In fact, I believe that my deep down Christian faith stems from the moment that my mother arranged to have me dedicated to God as an infant by Col. Hamilton under the Salvation Army Flag at the Bath Citadel.
+In fact, I believe that my deep-down Christian faith stems from the moment that my mother arranged to have me dedicated to God as an infant, by Col. Hamilton under the Salvation Army Flag at the Bath Citadel.
 Colonel Hamilton was the personal Secretary to the founder of the Salvation Army, William Booth.
-He performed this ceremony as a special favor to my mother, shortly before he passed away.
+He performed this ceremony as a special favour to my mother, shortly before he passed away.

 Obviously I had to sort things out, but looking back, God knew this also, and put certain things into play.

 A few months after I left the church, I was wandering down George Street in the city of Brisbane when I discovered a plaque on the wall of a building next to a small door, which simply said “C.A.M.P.
 Inc” (Campaign Against Moral Persecution).
 My curiosity led me to enter and go up a small steep set of stairs, and at the top there was a door and a security window and a buzzer.
 I pressed the buzzer, the window opened, and I asked the person what C.A.M.P. was all about.
 He told me it was both a Counseling & Social Centre, for the homosexual, Bi and transgender community.
 It was at that point in time that I had discovered a centre, which was there to help me sort myself out.

 I worked there as a volunteer, and counselor, helping others who had found themselves in the same boat as myself.
 Giving no further thought at the time to my relationship with God and my Christianity, I learned to have a healthy respect and understanding for my “Gay” lifestyle, and that there were so many others “out there” who were just like me, who also needed assistance.